 Associated Research Center

-A research center of the German Gas and Waterworks Association (DVGW) is associated with the Water Chemistry Department.
-The Department Head is also the Research Center Director.
+A Research Center of the German Gas and Waterworks Association (DVGW) is associated with the Water Chemistry Department.
+The Chairholder is also Director of the Research Center.
 The research work in this center is oriented towards the current problems of the water resources management.